vintlucky777/re-frame-a-to-z/README.md

 ## Run presentation:

 ```
-lein figwheel
+lein cooper
 ```
+This command will run `lein less auto` and `lein figwheel dev` in parallel.

-Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).
+Wait a bit, then browse to [http://localhost:3000](http://localhost:3000).

 ## Production Build